-This is a seasonally maintained road, suitable for mountain bicyclists and hikers.
+This is an unmaintained road, suitable for mountain bicyclists and hikers.
 Watch carefully for where the road ends -- there is no longer a bridge across Sandy Creek, although its stone abutments remain.
-Anglers visit Sandy Creek annually to catch large Pacific salmon and fall run domestic Rainbow Trout.
-During the fall you can see these large fish jumping upstream during their spawning migration.
+A trail that starts near the bridge abutment travels west along the creek through meadows and eventually comes to a dead end.

-How to get there: Access N. Skinner Road just North of the intersection of Hessell Road and Route 3 on the West side of Route 3.
+How to get there: Access N. Skinner Rd. just north of the intersection of Hessell Rd. and Route 3 on the west side of Route 3.

-Poison Ivy Toxicodendron radicans
+Poison ivy Toxicodendron radicans